 Equally as important, relationships with our customers have improved.
 Many now see us as advisors and partners who help them achieve patient safety goals.
 Customers are giving surveyors positive feedback and thanking them for identifying issues.
 Our mission is becoming a reality.
 We are working as a team with our customers to provide safe and quality care for patients.
 As many service-oriented organizations do, we survey our customers.
-As a result of our journey with Studer Group, we have appreciated significant improvement in the voice of the customer results we have achieved.
+As a result of our journey with Studer Group, we have gained significant improvement in the voice of the customer results.

 Q: What is your advice for organizations who want to commit to high reliability?